How To Market A Lease-Up

 Updating your local listings is another apartment lease-up strategy that can be utilized long before your building is finished.
 Creating your online reputation, and managing it, will allow your business to stand out.
 It’s important to regularly update your Google My Business, Yelp, and Bing listings to ensure that your property is well-represented.
 (If you aren’t sure where to start, contact Market Apartments).
 On your local listings, you can update your floor plans, monthly specials, hours, and prices.
 This is so important as this is the first thing that many people will see about your community.

 One of the most effective ways that you can help prospective residents to feel apart of your community is by using social media.
 It is a great way to display the features, and amenities of your property without them being finished.
 Make sure that your social media accounts are up to date with relative and cohesive content.
 Post about your specials, open houses, and grand openings.
 Encourage prospective residents to participate in social media by hosting giveaways, contests, and promotions.
-For a Free Social Media Guide For Apartments click here.
+Here is a Free Social Media Guide For Apartments.

 6. Develop A Lease List